codidact/co-design/docs_src/components/header.md

 ### Java Script

 Co-Design provides standard Java Script to position the header slides.
-Give your slide an id or a unique class and give the trigger the attribute `data-header-slide="[query]"`, where the query is a CSS selector for the slide.
+Give your slide an id or an unique class and give the trigger the attribute `data-header-slide="[query]"`, where the query is a CSS selector for the slide.

 {% example "slides-with-js" "" "d-slides-with-js-example" %}
 <header class="header is-small h-bg-red-800 is-dark">